 But for too long, my Finnish meatballs were dense and tough, reminiscent of the proverbial hockey pucks.
 It took several tries to achieve the tender and flavorful meatballs worthy of a life-time relationship.

-For tender meatballs, try these easy techniques, even with your own favorite recipe:Soak the bread crumbs in milk, adding moisture that’s easy to distribute throughout.
+For tender meatballs, try these easy techniques, even with your own favorite recipe:Soak the bread crumbs in milk or buttermilk, adding moisture that’s easy to distribute throughout.
 For the bread itself, use something with both good flavor and some structure; I’ve used everything from whole-grain rolls to a sour dough baguette to a grainy rye bread.
 The crumbs themselves should be light and airy, not dry and dense, you may need to cut off the crusts.

 Ingredients like parsley and onion add moisture and bulk but should be minced fine so that they almost disappear into the meat itself.
 I use a food processor to make the bread crumbs, then to mince the onion, then the parsley.